-What are the best places to retire in Australia (by state)?
+Where are some of the best places to retire in Australia?

-You don’t have to be the most well-travelled person to know that there are many amazing places to retire to in Australia.
+You don't need to move abroad for your twilight years; there are many amazing places to retire to in Australia.
 How do you narrow down the choices?
 Well, that depends on what you want your retirement to be like.
 If you are a beach person, retire to the coast.
 If you prefer country settings, many Victorian towns are perfect for you.
-Here are some of the best places to retire to in Australia:

 New South Wales

-This may seem like an obvious choice - the wine, the vineyards, the quaint country setting - all of these make the Hunter Valley amazing.
-However, it is also very close to NSW’s main hubs, Sydney and Newcastle.
+This may seem like an obvious choice - the wine, the vineyards, the quaint country setting - all of these make the Hunter Valley amazing for retirees (or people any age, really!).
+It's also very close to the state's main hubs, with Sydney and Newcastle less than a two hour drive away.
 The price of houses has gradually risen in the Hunter Valley as many retirees are realising it’s an appealing retirement place.
 That said, it is still significantly cheaper than living in or near any capital city.

 The Hunter Valley is known for its marvellous vineyards and wine, food, golf courses and a unique country-like community.
 The mining industry nearby continues to draw all sorts of people who love to check out the region.